Use BV Pixel to capture data about product purchases and non-transactional events, such as clicks on a Store Locator or Where To Buy link.

 Troubleshoot transaction event issues

-Step 1: Verify the transaction event’s location on the confirmation page
+Step 1: Verify the transaction event’s location

 <!-- load bv.js -->